Web Loom logo

 this.error$ = this.model.error$;

-// Combine two observables to derive selected item
+// Combine two signals to derive the selected item

 if (Array.isArray(data) && selectedId) {